-At the Reichert Mortgage Team, our goal is to provide comprehensive mortgage education to home buyers and sellers so they can feel confident in their home loan decisions on both sides of the transaction.
-I’m here to clear the air about the many misconceptions involved with VA loan borrowers so you can sell your home seamlessly while a well-deserved veteran may reside in the new home of their dreams.
+At the Reichert Mortgage Team, we aim to provide comprehensive mortgage education to home buyers and sellers so they can feel confident in their home loan decisions.
+As a veteran myself, I’m here to address several myths about working with VA loan borrowers.
+We want to empower you to sell your home seamlessly while allowing a deserving veteran to find the home of their dreams.

 What are VA Loans?

-Once you are pre-qualified, the next step is getting pre-approved.
-Mortgage lenders will verify income and other financial information to determine your purchase price.
-This will result in receiving a pre-approved letter.
-A pre-approval letter is important to show real estate agents and sellers because it is a safer bet that you are seriously interested in home buying.
+- Get pre-approved: Mortgage lenders will verify income and other financial information to determine the purchase price.
+A pre-approval letter is essential to show real estate agents and sellers.

-The next step is getting a VA appraisal of the house.
-This is a requirement of VA mortgages and determines that the house meets fair market value and the Minimum Property Requirements outlined by the VA.
+- Get a VA appraisal: This is a requirement of VA mortgages and determines that the house meets fair market value and the Minimum Property Requirements outlined by the VA.

 Types of VA Loans

 - A VA purchase loan allows service members to buy a home with a $0 down payment.
-These types of loans help you buy, build, or improve your home.
-Usually VA-backed loans have better interest rates than other loans from a bank or credit union.
-This loan also does not have a penalty fee for paying it off early.
+Usually, VA-backed loans have better interest rates than loans from a bank or credit union.
+This loan also has no penalty fee for paying it off early.

 - A cash-out refinance loan allows military members using a conventional mortgage to swap it out for a VA loan.
 A VA-backed cash-out refinance loan can also help veterans take cash out of home equity to use it to pay for other expenses, like school, debt, or home improvements.

-- A VA rehab and renovation loan helps service members making improvements to their home with financing the renovations cost.
-The amount you can finance depends on the value of the home once repairs and improvements are made.
+- A VA rehab and renovation loan helps service members improve their homes by financing the renovation cost.
+The amount they can finance depends on the home’s value once repairs and improvements are made.

-- The Native American Direct Loan (NADL) is available to Native American military veterans to assist them buy, build, or improve a home on federal trust land.
-For this loan, no down payment is required usually, and there is no need for private mortgage insurance.
+- The Native American Direct Loan (NADL) is available to Native American military veterans to assist them in buying, building, or improving a home on federal trust land.

 What are VA Appraisals?